 9. The Invited

 For me, it came down to the fact that this book couldn’t quite decide whether or not it was a horror book, suspense, or a thriller.
-It edged the different lines like The Outsider, but it didn’t go far enough in any direction.
+It edged the different lines like The Outsider but didn’t go far enough in any direction.
 It follows a couple of different perspectives, one being the couple itself and a young girl who gets involved in their lives.

 Author: Jennifer McMahon